rucarrol/Manifesto/README.md

 ##### [Monitoring](Monitoring.md)

-- Monitor also from outside of your network:
+- Monitor, from outside:
-    - Make use of community projects like [RIPE Atlas](https://atlas.ripe.net)
+    - Use of community projects like [RIPE Atlas](https://atlas.ripe.net)
-    - Implement Montitoring probes in your target markets (preferred home connections)
+    - Implement Montitoring probes in target markets (preferred home connections)
     - Send all those metrics to the central monitoring
 - Monitor, at least:
 - Per switch: